jmce22/pands-project/README.md

 ---

-This repository contains the project for the Programming and Scripting module of the Higher Diploma in Data Analytics from ATU.\
+This repository contains my submission for the project for the Programming and Scripting module of the Higher Diploma in Data Analytics from ATU.\
 This project involves researching Fisher's Iris data set and analysing it using Python.

 This file will firstly give some background information to the dataset in question.